linode/docs/docs/development/java/how-to-deploy-spring-boot-applications.md

 ## Reverse Proxy
 Now that the Spring application is running as a service, an NGINX proxy allows opening the application to an unprivileged port and setting up SSL.

-1. Create an NGINX configuration for the reverse proxy.
+1. Create an NGINX configuration for the reverse proxy:

     {{< file "/etc/nginx/conf.d/helloworld.conf" >}}
 server {